 A/N: well, the title says it all.
 Thanks for sticking around and reading, and special thanks go to those who took the time to review.
 I can't describe how elated i feel when i get an email saying a review had been posted :) Hope everyone enjoyed the ride, and yes, i will be starting up a new fic... eventually.
 Anyway, with a very low and grateful bow, i invite everyone to read the final chapter.
 Enjoy!

 Glad to finally be back in Gotham, Henry doesn't waste time with picking up his bag from the luggage carousel and catching a cab headed to Jazz's apartment.
-On the ride over, he realizes just how much he missed her and her food, and smiles when he imagines her waiting for him and holding his favorite pot of stew.
+On the ride over, he realizes just how much he missed her and her food, and smiles when he imagines her waiting for him with his favorite pot of stew in hand.
 The last three months were pure bliss.
 He hadn't worried about her safety, her life was on track, and best of all, they no longer had any secrets to hide.
 Life seemed steady, and although he puts in unusual hours at the ER, he feels his life is finally starting to stabilize.

 It isn't long before he finds himself in the elevator on his way up to her floor.
 When the doors slide open, he is welcomed with the delicious aroma of food wafting from her place.
 A smile crosses his face when he recognizes the smell to be the stew he was fantasizing about earlier.
 Knowing he has no reason to knock, he walks into her apartment and finds her standing in front of the stove with back turned towards him.
 He sets his bag down by the door and walks up behind her wrapping arms around her waist and planting a kiss on the nape of her neck.

-"Hey, beauti-woah!"
+"Hey, beauti-whoa!"
 He suddenly exclaims when she turns her head revealing the injured lip and black eye.
 "What the hell happened to you?"
 He asks as he examines her embarrassed face.

 "You have three stitches in your lip!"